School of Mathematical and Physical Sciences

 • Explicit encouragement for all research and teaching staff to discuss their career progression within their annual Appraisal, rather than using Appraisal merely as a performance-management tool.

-Funding for Female Scientists
+Funding for Women Scientists

 Women in Science Fellowships --- enable female scientists to facilitate world-class research and develop their careers